 Focusing on diversity in photography, Prescott has two pieces featured in the Print Shop titled Magnolia and White Feather.
 Both were spontaneous creates that yielded amazing support from Prescott’s community, strikingly contrasting and beautiful.

 Born in Nigeria and currently living in New York City, Uzo Njoku is an artist who focuses on oil, paint, and acrylic mediums.
 Her work on canvas is bold and colorful, and she wants her art to be a retreat from the chaos of the surrounding world.

 “There are some people who have focused on the whole idea of COVID and the political things happening, but I want to be creating something that is a nice distraction from all the mayhem,” she tells Framebridge.
 “Continually trying to create something that’s beautiful, something that’s eye-pleasing.
 Colors that contrast and capture you with gazes.”

 Her featured pieces, Ghana Must Go and Under the Udala Tree, pull much inspiration from Njoku’s home in Nigeria, recalling both classic and progressive themes.

 Ashley Johnson is a multi-disciplinary artist located in North Carolina, and her work encompasses Black and Southern femininity and identity with mixed media.
 Her work begins with asking questions of the world around her, and she hones in on her experiences as a Black woman.
-She is not limited to solely 2D mediums, but rather finds art to be performative as well, hosting talks and live performance to further engage with audiences.
+She is not limited to solely 2D mediums but rather finds art to be performative as well, hosting talks and live performances to further engage with audiences.

-“Most people just want to be able to relate and understand how they are like others so they don't feel so alone." she tells Framebridge.
+“Most people just want to be able to relate and understand how they are like others so they don't feel so alone," she tells Framebridge.
 "I find that home in Black women and Black women find that home in my work.”